 Weight Control or Obesity Services.
-Bariatric surgery, gastric stapling, gastric bypass, gastric bands, switch duodenal, biliopancreatic diversion, weight loss programs and any other Service for obesity or weight control, even if the purpose of the Service is to treat other medical conditions related to, caused by, or complicated by obesity.
+Bariatric surgery, gastric stapling, gastric bypass, gastric bands, switch duodenal, biliopancreatic diversion, weight loss programs, and any other Service for obesity or weight control, even if one of the purposes of the Service is to treat other medical conditions related to, caused by, or complicated by obesity.
 This exclusion does not apply to Services that are covered under "Preventive Care Services" in the "Benefits" section.